sawft99/Obsidian-SecPlus/Sec+/Chapter 4 - Security Applications & Devices/Securing the BIOS.md

 # About
 ---
-- Basic Input Output System ^53321f
+- Basic Input Output System
+	- Firmware that provides the computer instructions for how to accept input and send output ^2d055a
 - Firmware ^9479f4
-	- Software on a chip ^28d134
+	- Software on a chip ^e103f9
+	- Don't confuse with a [[Embedded System Vulnerabilities#System on Chip (SoC)|System on Chip (SoC)]]
 - Modern BIOS has been replaced by [[#UEFI]]
 	- Term BIOS may still be used to reference
 -  Gives computer <u>instructions on how it will send and receive input</u> ^e94ab9